drensin/YTWatchLaterAI/README.md

 Each subdirectory in `backend/` typically contains an `index.js` for a single Cloud Function and a `package.json` for its dependencies.

 *   **`checkUserAuthorization/index.js`**:
-    *   **Purpose:** Verifies a Firebase ID token, checks if the user's email is in the `AuthorizedEmail` Datastore kind, and checks for existing YouTube tokens in the `Tokens` kind to determine initial YouTube linkage.
+    *   **Purpose:** Verifies a Firebase ID token, checks if the user's email is in the `AuthorizedEmail` Datastore kind, checks for existing YouTube tokens in the `Tokens` kind to determine initial YouTube linkage.
+Additionally, it fetches a list of available Gemini AI models directly from the Google Generative Language API (using an API key) and returns this list to the frontend.
     *   **Trigger:** HTTP.
     *   **Input:** Firebase ID token in `Authorization: Bearer` header.
-    *   **Output:** JSON `{ authorized: boolean, email: string, uid: string, youtubeLinked: boolean }` or error.
+    *   **Output:** JSON `{ authorized: boolean, email: string, uid: string, youtubeLinked: boolean, availableModels: Array<string> }` or error.
+    *   **Secrets Used:** `GEMINI_API_KEY` (for listing models).

 *   **`handleYouTubeAuth/index.js`**:
     *   **Purpose:** Acts as the OAuth 2.0 redirect URI for the YouTube connection flow.
 Exchanges the received authorization `code` for access and refresh tokens from Google.
 Stores these tokens securely in the `Tokens` Datastore kind, associated with the user's Firebase UID.
 Redirects the user back to the frontend.